AMS21/docker-dev-images/README.md

 docker build -t "ams21/dev-ubuntu:22.04" Ubuntu/22.04
 ```

-After that you can open a shell by simply using
+After that, you can open a shell by simply using

 ```sh
 docker run -it "ams21/dev-ubuntu:22.04" /bin/bash
 ```

-If you wan't to run a different container than `ubuntu:22.04` you just need to replace the name and path.
+If you want to run a different container than `ubuntu:22.04` you just need to replace the name and path.